-Martial arts have health and spiritual benefits; the spiritual benefits include teaching self-respect, respect for others, patience, humility, self-control and modesty, the health benefits derive from the conditioning that helps keep the body fit, strong and properly toned.
-To be effective, a good Muay Thai fighter must keep his physical and mental condition in balance, he must move with speed, but also show common sense and intelligence, he must train both his mind and his body with dedication, concentration and discipline.
+Martial arts have health and spiritual benefits; the spiritual benefits include teaching self-respect, respect for others, patience, humility, self-control and modesty, the health benefits derived from the conditioning that helps keep the body fit, strong and properly toned.
+To be effective, a good Muay Thai fighter must keep his physical and mental condition in balance, he must move with speed, but also show common sense and intelligence, he must train both his mind and his body with dedication, concentration, and discipline.
 Muay Thai also develops a sense of brotherhood, a fighter will help others when the opportunity arises, and will never resort to fighting unless there is no other option available.

 The history of Muay Thai can be traced to the middle of the 18th century.
 During battles between the Burmese of the Konbaung Dynasty and Siam, the famous fighter Nai Khanomtom was captured.
 The Burmese knew of his expertise in hand-to-hand combat and gave him an opportunity to fight for his freedom.
 Nai Khanomtom managed to knock out ten consecutive Burmese contenders.
 Impressed by his skill, he was freed and returned to Siam where his fighting style became known as Muay Thai and later recognized as a national sport.